gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2-fundamentals.md

 *  I removed jquery.

-   Back when I started it was still maybe still not common to support `&lt;input type="range"&gt;` but now it's supported everywhere.
+   Back when I started it was maybe still not common to support `&lt;input type="range"&gt;` but now it's supported everywhere.